Mohit-Kundu-1/Predicting-Breast-Cancer/README.md

 # Predicting-Breast-Cancer

-Logistic Regression Model has been used to predict the chances of Breast Cancer
+Logistic Regression Model has been used to predict the chances of Breast Cancer.

 **About Dataset**